MaksimDzhangirov/backendBankExample/docs/part52-eng.md

 Voilà, we've got some JSON logs as expected.

-But some of the logs still have Debug level, so let's go back to the code and change all occurrences of this `log.Printf()` statement to `log.Info().Msgf()`.
+But some of the logs still have "debug" level, so let's go back to the code and change all occurrences of this `log.Printf()` statement to `log.Info().Msgf()`.